TheWolfpacker - TheWolfpacker.com bracket: Best NC State games since 2000, round one

 TheWolfpacker.com premium members can vote on this poll on the message board here.

-The Wolfpack defense pulled off a goal line stand as it shut down four consecutive Carolina plays inside the 10-yard line in the final seconds of the game to win 31-27 and snap what had been a three-game losing streak to the Heels.
+UNC head coach Roy Williams was forced to call an uncharacteristic timeout to stop the bleeding sending the Wolfpack crowd into a roaring frenzy.
+No. 19 NC State cruised a 91-83 win that was larger than the margin suggested.

-Sophomore Jamelle Eugene had 159 rushing yards and three touchdowns, including the game-winner with 1:41 left, but senior cornerback Jimmie Sutton's pass breakup on the game's final play while covering one of the best receivers in the country in UNC's Hakeem Nicks clinched the win.
+The crowd had been anticipating the primetime game all day after ESPN recorded its College Gameday from PNC Arena in the morning.

-Continuing with first round action of the best NC State game since 2000: No. 2 seed is the 2015 NCAA Tourney win over Villanova against the No. 7 seed, the 2007 down-to-final-play win over UNC in football.
-Read/watch highlights here: https://t.co/sqAedbS5ml— The Wolfpacker (@TheWolfpacker) April 23, 2020
+Continuing with first round action of the best NC State game since 2000 (PNC region): No. 4 seed is @JusSayNate fumble-recovery to seal win over FSU in 2010, the No. 5 seed is NCSU crushing UNC hoops w/gameday in town in 2013.
+Read/watch highlights here: https://t.co/TeJae4PHiA— The Wolfpacker (@TheWolfpacker) April 25, 2020

 ——